TommyHvidhyld/March_Machine_Learning_Madness/README.md

 - 2. A side-by-side visual with two drop down lists for teams so that their statistics can be compared.

-- 3. Click-base.

-### Add icons with colors to show HVI levels on top of each county:
--
+- 3. A bar graph of predicted Sweet Sixteen teams with their predicted ranking going into the Tournament.

 ### **Conclusions**